Suburban Propane Partners (NYSE:SPH) Rating Increased to Buy at Argus

-Suburban Propane Partners (NYSE:SPH) was upgraded by equities research analysts at Argus from a “hold” rating to a “buy” rating in a research report issued on Friday, Analyst Ratings Network reports.
-The firm currently has a $18.00 price target on the energy company’s stock.
-Argus’ target price would indicate a potential upside of 19.52% from the company’s previous close.
+Suburban Propane Partners (NYSE:SPH) was upgraded by investment analysts at Argus from a “hold” rating to a “buy” rating in a research report issued on Thursday, Benzinga reports.
+The brokerage presently has a $18.00 target price on the energy company’s stock.
+Argus’ target price suggests a potential upside of 19.76% from the stock’s previous close.

-Separately, Zacks Investment Research lowered shares of Suburban Propane Partners from a “buy” rating to a “hold” rating in a research report on Wednesday, March 17th.
+Separately, Zacks Investment Research cut Suburban Propane Partners from a “buy” rating to a “hold” rating in a report on Wednesday, March 17th.

-Suburban Propane Partners (NYSE:SPH) last released its quarterly earnings results on Thursday, February 4th.
-The energy company reported $0.61 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.55 by $0.06.
-The business had revenue of $305.19 million during the quarter, compared to analyst estimates of $337.33 million.
+Suburban Propane Partners (NYSE:SPH) last announced its quarterly earnings results on Thursday, February 4th.
+The energy company reported $0.61 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.55 by $0.06.
 Suburban Propane Partners had a net margin of 5.48% and a return on equity of 14.43%.
-As a group, equities analysts predict that Suburban Propane Partners will post 1.24 earnings per share for the current fiscal year.
+The firm had revenue of $305.19 million for the quarter, compared to the consensus estimate of $337.33 million.
+As a group, sell-side analysts expect that Suburban Propane Partners will post 1.24 EPS for the current fiscal year.

-In related news, Director Harold R. Logan, Jr. sold 3,000 shares of the stock in a transaction that occurred on Thursday, February 11th.
+In other news, Director Harold R. Logan, Jr. sold 3,000 shares of the firm’s stock in a transaction dated Thursday, February 11th.
 The shares were sold at an average price of $15.15, for a total value of $45,450.00.
-Following the completion of the transaction, the director now directly owns 26,099 shares of the company’s stock, valued at approximately $395,399.85.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Company insiders own 0.75% of the company’s stock.
+Following the completion of the sale, the director now owns 26,099 shares in the company, valued at approximately $395,399.85.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+0.75% of the stock is owned by company insiders.

-A number of large investors have recently modified their holdings of the stock.
-XML Financial LLC increased its holdings in Suburban Propane Partners by 11.9% in the 4th quarter.
-XML Financial LLC now owns 12,323 shares of the energy company’s stock worth $183,000 after buying an additional 1,313 shares during the period.
-Guggenheim Capital LLC increased its holdings in Suburban Propane Partners by 2.7% in the 3rd quarter.
-Guggenheim Capital LLC now owns 52,130 shares of the energy company’s stock worth $849,000 after buying an additional 1,386 shares during the period.
-Advisory Services Network LLC increased its holdings in Suburban Propane Partners by 417.5% in the 4th quarter.
-Advisory Services Network LLC now owns 3,105 shares of the energy company’s stock worth $46,000 after buying an additional 2,505 shares during the period.
-HighTower Advisors LLC increased its holdings in Suburban Propane Partners by 6.6% in the 4th quarter.
-HighTower Advisors LLC now owns 45,030 shares of the energy company’s stock worth $670,000 after buying an additional 2,797 shares during the period.
-Finally, Creative Planning increased its holdings in Suburban Propane Partners by 14.4% in the 4th quarter.
-Creative Planning now owns 22,513 shares of the energy company’s stock worth $335,000 after buying an additional 2,835 shares during the period.
-Institutional investors own 27.08% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of SPH.
+Advisory Services Network LLC boosted its holdings in Suburban Propane Partners by 417.5% during the 4th quarter.
+Advisory Services Network LLC now owns 3,105 shares of the energy company’s stock valued at $46,000 after acquiring an additional 2,505 shares during the period.
+Graves Light Private Wealth Management Inc. purchased a new position in Suburban Propane Partners in the 4th quarter worth about $55,000.
+Sound Income Strategies LLC increased its stake in Suburban Propane Partners by 11,475.4% in the 4th quarter.
+Sound Income Strategies LLC now owns 7,061 shares of the energy company’s stock worth $105,000 after buying an additional 7,000 shares during the period.
+Marshall Wace LLP bought a new stake in Suburban Propane Partners during the 1st quarter valued at about $112,000.
+Finally, MidWestOne Financial Group Inc. purchased a new stake in Suburban Propane Partners in the 3rd quarter valued at about $171,000.
+Hedge funds and other institutional investors own 27.08% of the company’s stock.

 About Suburban Propane Partners